 The protein has a calculated MW of 30 kDa.
 The protein migrates as 45-48 kDa under reducing (R) condition (SDS-PAGE).

-Less than 1.0 EU per μg of the rh VSIG4 by the LAL method.
+Less than 1.0 EU per μg by the LAL method.

 >95% as determined by SDS-PAGE.

 Lyophilized from 0.22 μm filtered solution in PBS, pH7.4.
-Normally Mannitol or Trehalose are added as protectants before lyophilization.
+Normally trehalose is added as protectant before lyophilization.

-Contact us for customized product format or formulation.
+Contact us for customized product form or formulation.

-See Certificate of Analysis for details of reconstitution instruction and specific concentration.
+Please see Certificate of Analysis for specific instructions.

-Avoid repeated freeze-thaw cycles.
+Please avoid repeated freeze-thaw cycles.

-No activity loss was observed after storage at:
+No activity loss is observed after storage at: